ogr09/phantomjs_doc_ja/API-Reference.md

 <a name="webpage-injectJs" />
 #### `injectJs(filename)` {boolean} ####
-Injects external script code from the specified file.
+Injects external script code from the specified file into the page (like [`WebPage#includeJs`](#webpage-includeJs), except that the file does not need to be accessible from the hosted page).
 If the file cannot be found in the current directory, `libraryPath` is used for additional look up.
 This function returns `true` if injection is successful, otherwise it returns `false`.

 <a name="webpage-open" />
 #### `open(url, callback)` {void} ####